Rights of Employees

 Rabner Baumgart Ben-Asher & Nirenberg, P.C.
 Can HelpThe attorneys at Rabner Baumgart Ben-Asher & Nirenberg, P.C. protect small business owners who have been oppressed by unreasonable behavior by the controlling shareholders.
 We can explain the law to you, discuss your options, and fight to enforce your legal rights.

-For more information about your rights please read our blog article: The New Jersey Oppressed Shareholder Statute Protects the Ownership Interests of Shareholders in Closely Held Corporations.
+For more information about your rights please read the following article from our Blog: The New Jersey Oppressed Shareholder Statute Protects the Ownership Interests of Shareholders in Closely Held Corporations.